alexchantastic/alfred-open-with-vscode-workflow/README.md

 ### Search & Open

-1. Use the keyword `code*` to trigger the workflow
+1. Use the keyword `codef` to trigger the workflow
 2. Press `enter` or begin to type your file or folder search term
 3. Select the file or folder you want to open and press `enter`